 Learning methods are by correspondence distance learning and residential, with continued specialised courses of half and one day duration thus enabling the Will Writing practitioner to continue their personal development.

 The College has a dedicated training centre in Lincoln at the Society’s head office which offers both residential and specialised courses.
-The two day induction course is run monthly at Lincoln.
-As demand for courses continues to grow further centres are planned to ensure all members have easy access to training.
+The 4 day induction course is run monthly at Lincoln.

 Further training and education is encouraged through the regions and with 21 active groups and more planned, obtaining CPD (Continuing Professional Development) hours has never been easier and with the added bonus of the opportunity to meet like minded people and make new friends, and to listen and discuss with eminent speakers from a whole range of bodies relevant to our profession.